 Here are 5 key steps to building the perfect barcodes for your specific applications.

 1. Choose the Suitable Type of Barcode

 First, what kind of barcode do you want on your product?
 There are different types of barcodes, each able to accept different types of characters. these different types of barcodes can alter or validate your naming convention.
 You should decide what kind of barcode is best suited to your use.

-Now, create a formula that can be easy to understand.
+Now, create a formula that is easy to understand by anyone in your organization.
 It should follow a standard format, such as size, shape, and color. this way it is easy to read the meaning of the code and tell your products apart.
 Further, to keep the same format, you will be allowing your offerings to grow without interfering with the convention.

 It is important to remember to use letters and numbers that are easy to read and are not easy to misread.
 Consider the use of capital Is and L, for example.
 When they are used close together, they can be easily confused.
 Another example is the use of Zs and 7s.
 Also, it is helpful to abbreviate whenever possible.